rust-lang/book/nostarch/chapter04.md

 types like these (we’ll talk more about traits in Chapter 10).
 If a type has the `Copy` trait, an older variable is still usable after assignment.
-Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented `drop`. <!-- Maybe pedantry, but “implemented X” sounds like X is a trait, and there is a trait (“Drop”, containing a method “drop”) so this could get confusing.
+Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait. <!-- Maybe pedantry, but “implemented X” sounds like X is a trait, and there is a trait (“Drop”, containing a method “drop”) so this could get confusing.
 On top of that, the drop function in the prelude is not directly related. /eddyb --> If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we will get a compile-time error.

 So what types are `Copy`?
 You can check the documentation for the given type to be sure, but as a rule of thumb, any group of simple scalar values can be Copy,